heraclex/kubernetes-playground/airflow-v2-kind-cluster/README.md

   For more detail on overriding Helm chart values, please refer to this [link](https://all.docs.genesys.com/PrivateEdition/Current/PEGuide/HelmOverrides)

 - **Step6: Config external log on s3 (optional)**.
+Basically, the task execution will persit log to the pod where it's running.
+And the log will be gone if the pod get terminated once it finishes.
+Therefore, we need to send the log to an external storage such as : S3, Big Query...
+In this setup, we will [write log to Amazon S3](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/logging/s3-task-handler.html) ([general architecture digram](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/logging-architecture.html)).

   Only config this setting if you have an object storage on your local (eg. minio, localstack, Azure Object Storage...)
   ```
   {"aws_access_key_id": "minio", "aws_secret_access_key": "minio123", "host": "http://host.docker.internal:9000"}
   ```